-This fruity, no added sugar 4-Ingredient Quinoa Protein Balls Recipe with Pineapple makes a fantastic healthy snack.
+These fruity, no added sugar 4-Ingredient Quinoa Protein Energy Balls with Pineapple make a fantastic healthy snack.
 These no bake energy balls will satisfy your sugar cravings without too many calories!

 Do you love snacking on almonds or dried fruit?
 Well, with this easy protein ball recipe you can enjoy them both together.
 I’ve chosen to combine almonds with sweet, tangy pineapple for an exotic, delicious, energy boosting high protein snack.

 These protein energy balls do not contain any added sugar (or syrup of any kind) and are packed full of healthy ingredients.
 In addition to the almonds and dried pineapple, I also used cooked quinoa and a bit of freshly squeezed orange juice.
 The result is a moist, naturally sweet and zesty snack that’s also full of delicious goodness.

 If you like this protein ball recipe you may also enjoy these Prune, Nut and Chocolate Energy Balls.
 They are also dairy and gluten free and super easy to make!

 We know that quinoa is a high protein seed.
 Well, turns out almonds have even more protein than quinoa (21g per 100g of almonds).
 Even the dried pineapple contains some protein!
 So this low sugar snack is a really fantastic source of plant protein!

 You might be wondering why I used orange juice rather than pineapple juice in this protein balls recipe.
 I find pineapple juice slightly bitter so orange juice simply worked better in this recipe.
 (Use a sweet, rather than sour tasting orange).

 Use a powerful blender